moju1997/react-examples/react-helloworld/README.md

 In browser, type url:  http://localhost:8080

-If everything went file, You will see "Hello World"  on Screen.
+If everything went fine, You will see "Hello World"  on Screen.